bradenaw/juniper/docs/container/tree.md

 Backward returns an iterator that starts from the cursor's position and yields all of the elements less than or equal to the cursor in descending order.

-This iterator's Next method is amoritized O(1), unless the map changes in which case the following Next is O(log(n)) where n is the number of elements in the map.
+This iterator's Next method is amortized O(1), unless the map changes in which case the following Next is O(log(n)) where n is the number of elements in the map.